Joe Concha, hour number three of the Sean Hannity Show, 800-941-Sean, 800-941.

 Well, this case was always a farce.

-The evidence uh supports a complete acquittal because Penny acted reasonably to restrain a madman, menacing passengers, threatening to kill them.
+The evidence supports a complete acquittal because Penny acted reasonably to restrain a madman, menacing passengers, threatening to kill them.

 They were terrified, stricken with panic.

-Uh and and they told the jury, hey, we were grateful that Penny came to our rescue.
+And they told the jury, hey, we were grateful that Penny came to our rescue.

-Uh under the law of justification, Penny was completely entitled to use lethal force in defense of himself and others, as long as he believed that their lives were in imminent danger, and the evidence supports that.
+Under the law of justification, Penny was completely entitled to use lethal force in defense of himself and others, as long as he believed that their lives were in imminent danger.

 They said so.

-I think that's a reflection of the liberal views in New York and the public pressure that social activists have applied.
+You know, the fact that this jury is deadlocked now on only the second count, I think that's a reflection of the liberal views in New York and the public pressure that social activists have applied.

 You know, they care less about law and order and more about identity politics.